 So it's usually like the most recent class I've had where I feel that way.
 Her class on substance use I found so much really, really useful, practical information.
 My placement was in a detox center.
 And so every week that I was learning material, I was taking that back to the detox center and finding it enriched my client interactions and my depth of understanding.

 I have two children under 3, 3.5, and my husband is frequently gone through training exercises for months or years at a time.
 There have been classes where I had my infant right there with me or my 3-year-old climbing over my back.
 And it's worked.
 And my professors have always been so gracious.

-Gail Steketee, Dean of the School of Social Work (SSW), discusses the essential role social workers play in urban communities and explains a few of the ways the SSW serves Boston and its surrounding areas through programs for hoarding, substance abuse, HIV/AIDS and childhood obesity.
+Dean Emerita/Professor Gail Steketee, discusses the essential role social workers play in urban communities and explains a few of the ways the SSW serves Boston and its surrounding areas through programs for hoarding, substance abuse, HIV/AIDS and childhood obesity.